cmayer/DeepNNPhylogeny/README.md

 ## Training your own neural networks:

-Pre-trained neural networks can be downloaded from Dryad (link will be placed here soon).
+Pre-trained neural networks can be downloaded from [DryAd](https://doi.org/10.5061/dryad.ksn02v783).
 If you prefer to use pre-trained models, you can skip next section.<br>

 **You can train your own neural networks as follows:<br>**